forefireAPI/forefire/docs/source/getting_started/running_the_example.rst

 3: Web Interface
 ~~~~~~~~~~~~~~~~

-This method uses the built-in HTTP server to provide a web-based console and map visualization.
+This method, which you may have already used in the :doc:`quickstart` guide, uses the built-in HTTP server to provide a web-based console and map visualization.
 It executes commands in the same way as the interactive console but through your browser.

 1.  **Navigate to the test directory** (if not already there):